sp-Homogeneous Linear Orderings: Categoricity level of homogeneous linear orderings

 for some finite orderings $k_i$.
 Both of these follow from Theorem \ref{thm:2bnf}. \end{proof}

 Note that, when restricting our attention to shuffle sums, Proposition \ref{prop:forbiddenShuffles} provides a full converse to Proposition \ref{prop:Delta3begin}.
-More explicitly, proposition \ref{prop:Delta3begin} implies that shuffle sums containing only finite blocks, along with some selection of infinite blocks not including both $\zeta$ and another infinite block or just infinite blocks, always have uniformly computable $\Sigma_3$ definitions of their automorphism orbits.
+More explicitly, Proposition \ref{prop:Delta3begin} implies that shuffle sums containing only finite blocks, along with some selection of infinite blocks not including both $\zeta$ and another infinite block or just infinite blocks, always have uniformly computable $\Sigma_3$ definitions of their automorphism orbits.
 On the other hand, shuffle sums not in this form (exactly those considered by Proposition \ref{prop:forbiddenShuffles}) fail to have such $\Sigma_3$ definitions no matter what, even if they are placed in the context of a larger linear ordering.

-We now move to analyze some of the remaining possibilities for shuffle sums with infinite blocks (i.e., those partially analyzed in Proposition \ref{prop:Delta3begin}).
+We now move to analyze the shuffle sums from Proposition \ref{prop:Delta3begin} in the context of a larger ordering.
 Each of these is sometimes allowable to appear in a uniformly relatively $\Delta_3$ categorical linear ordering, but sometimes they are not, depending on the local context of the ordering.
 We begin with the case where the infinite block(s) are shuffled in with some \textit{non-empty} finite set of finite blocks.
-This case is in some ways the "nicest"; it does not come with any barriers to uniform relative $\Delta_3$ categoricity.
+This case is in some ways the ``nicest''; it does not come with any barriers to uniform relative $\Delta_3$ categoricity.
 This will follow from the following proposition.

-\begin{proposition} There is a uniformly computable set of $\Sigma_3$ formulas $\varphi_{n,<}$ and $\varphi_{n,>}$ which hold of exactly the points that are (respectively) below some block of size $n$ and above some block of size $n$. \end{proposition} \begin{proof} We write out the definitions explicitly.
+\begin{proposition} There is a uniformly computable set of $\Sigma_3$ formulas $\varphi_{n,<}$ and $\varphi_{n,>}$ which hold of exactly the points that are (respectively) below some block of size $n$ and above some block of size $n$. \end{proposition} \begin{proof} We write out the definitions explicitly: \

 \end{proof}